saikirangurijal/cloudcentersuite/Content/Compute/Lambda/README_Master.md

  - service: Initiates the python script to start integration.

 Python script :
- - install_setup.py: The script will check all mandatory parameters available and installs necessary python packages also invokes external life cycle action.
+ - install_setup.py: The script will check all mandatory parameters available and install necessary python packages also invokes external life cycle action.
  - main.py:script will get required environment variables and execute the required functionalities.
  - lambda_management.py: script that invokes the api for aws_lambda and creates the lambda function with provided deployment package.
  - util.py: utility file.